 Editing is used to create the image you saw in your mind when you clicked the shutter.
 I tend to edit to match the photo to the specific emotion I’m trying to convey.
 I like for my images to each have strong character, with the right balance between vibrant color and muted tones.

-For this shoot, I experimented with a handful of effects and ended up using some subtle flares from the Skylight pack to intensify the existing light in shots.
-I wanted that ethereal and nostalgic feel that we had during magic hour to really come through in the final images.
+For this shoot, I experimented with a handful of effects and ended up using some subtle flares to intensify the existing light in shots.
+I wanted that ethereal and nostalgic feel that we had during

 My piece of advice would be to use them sparingly.
 One subtle effect goes a long way to bring an image to life an image.
 You want the effect to support the main subject, not the other way around.
 The casual viewer shouldn’t even know anything was added.